LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    Tue, Dec 17 2002 12:34:56 -0800
    Tue Dec 17 12:34:56 PST 2002

-The date formats which contain time zone information (e.g. "-0800" or "PST") will be recognized as GMT dates.
+The date formats containing time zone information (e.g. "-0800" or "PST") will be recognized as GMT dates.
 The time zone will be used to automatically adjust the date/time to the equivalent GMT date/time.

 If using a date format not listed above, custom date formats can be defined using the ``-format`` parameter of the `date` creator method.